-teams should include staff who work closely with the community, in addition to individuals with scientific and communications expertise.
+staff who work closely with the community, in addition to individuals with scientific and communications team, but ion.
+If the PI travels extensively, it may be nanage day-to-day operations of the communications of the communications expertise.
 In this photo, FEM-PrEP trial staff gather in Nairobi.